 It fascinates me that people can seriously lack self-awareness when it comes to some of the most obvious things (obvious to others of course).

-In every location around the world where there is comedy open mic that has been around for years, there are also prospective comedians who have been performing at those for YEARS and have yet to get any laughs or get minimal laughs.
+In every area around the world where there is comedy open mic that has been around for years, there are also prospective comedians who have been performing at those for YEARS and have yet to get any laughs or get minimal laughs.

 But when they leave the stage, they are convinced that they “nailed it”.

-Interesting side note: Terrible karaoke is ALWAYS 1000% funnier than terrible stand-up comedy.
+Interesting side note — Terrible karaoke is ALWAYS 1000% funnier than terrible stand-up comedy.

 I say that because if those folks had even a drop of self-awareness, they would realize that they are NOT doing well on stage and would be far more interested in taking action to correct the issue.

 What I am talking about is not industry specific – it is something that can affect anyone in any environment like:

 - The spouse who believes they are warm and loving but they are actually mean and cruel most of the time.

 - The boss who thinks they are knowledgeable and competent when they are largely clueless and not competent at all.